Technologicat/unpythonic/doc/design-notes.md

    - This allows ``with tco`` to work together with the functions in ``unpythonic.fploop``, which imply TCO.

  - Macros that transform lambdas (notably ``continuations`` and ``tco``):
-   - Perform a first pass to take note of all lambdas that appear in the code *before the expansion of any inner macros*.
-Then in the second pass, *after the expansion of all inner macros*, only the recorded lambdas are transformed.
+   - Perform an outside-in pass to take note of all lambdas that appear in the code *before the expansion of any inner macros*.
+Then in an inside-out pass, *after the expansion of all inner macros*, only the recorded lambdas are transformed.
      - This mechanism distinguishes between explicit lambdas in the client code, and internal implicit lambdas automatically inserted by a macro.
 The latter are a technical detail that should not undergo the same transformations as user-written explicit lambdas.
      - The identification is based on the ``id`` of the AST node instance.
 Hence, if you plan to write your own macros that work together with those in ``unpythonic.syntax``, avoid going overboard with FP.
 Modifying the tree in-place, preserving the original AST node instances as far as sensible, is just fine.
      - For the interested reader, grep the source code for ``userlambdas``.